ujaiswal/Sci-Time/README.md

 Sci-Time
 =======
-#### Akaash Project
+#### Aakash Project
 #### IIT Kharagpur

 Description
 -----------
-The project aims at developing educational applications specifically for Akaash Tablet.
+The project aims at developing educational applications specifically for Aakash Tablet.
 Sci-Time is an android application for viewing history of scientific discoveries and inventions in the form of a timeline.

 Salient Features